 A formally computed estimate is that the Australian spider fauna is only about one third known, about 3800 species of a likely 10,000.
 An indication of that untapped diversity is that at least 10 new species of spiders are known in the Greater Brisbane Area in 2020.

-Tell us a little bit about your area and why do you love working in this specific research area?
+Tell us a little bit about your area and why do you love working with spiders?

-My focus groups are trapdoor, tarantula and funnel-web spiders, as well as a number of free-hunting “Modern” ground hunting groups including Prowling spiders (family Miturgidae).
+My focus groups are trapdoor, tarantula and funnel-web spiders, as well as a number of free-hunting “modern” ground hunting groups including prowling spiders (family Miturgidae).
 Finding new species is getting a bit passé at present; the real excitement for me lies in sorting out the ones that are named but “lost”.
-A large part of the original Australian spider holotypes are stored in the Hamburg museum, which through the almost unique foresight of the curator before WWII, were transferred to underground rail tunnels and thus survived.
-Some were lost and some were mislabelled and sorting out these mysteries.
+A large part of the original Australian spider holotypes are stored in the Hamburg Museum, which through the almost unique foresight of the curator before WWII, were transferred to underground rail tunnels and thus survived.
+Some were lost and some were mislabelled and sorting out these mysteries is a lot of fun.
 For example, one species (holotype lost) was listed as coming from King George Sound, SW WA but nothing resembling it has since been found there.
 However, similar species are found near King Sound, near Broome; thus it is assumed “George” was incorrectly added and it near Broome that we must focus our efforts in looking for a replacement holotype (neotype).
 These mysteries abound and there really is no greater pleasure in my research than figuring them out.

 What is your favourite thing about your role at the museum?
 Why?